 Regarding the body, Cami's head is very, VERY hard vinyl and the rest of the doll is made of high-quality plastic.
 The Cami/Antoinette body has fourteen points of articulation: neck, shoulders, elbows, wrists, chest, hips, knees, ankles.
 She has hinged and rotational motion in all of her joints except for her ankles, and here is where the story gets complicated.
 In spring of 2014 I received another Cami.

 buggy-looking inset eyes, something neither of my doll has.
-Remember when I said that some Cami dolls had rooted hair?
+But remember when I said that some Cami dolls had rooted hair?
 Perfect Morning is one of them.
 No wig swapping for my girls!

 extremely dark or extremely light, so it pleased me to see a doll with this blazing red shade.